 Gina Danford is the founder and principal of Red Zebra Coaching.
 As an internationally experienced business strategist, Gina has built a successful career on advising entrepreneurs, executives and business owners on strategic direction, plans and business initiatives that navigate change and enable clients to thrive.

-Leveraging her insight, creativity and analytical skills, she is able to quickly assess challenges, pinpoint underlying issues and devise effective solutions – enabling clients to achieve their goals faster, easier and more cost effectively.
+Leveraging her insight, creativity and analytical skills, she is able to quickly assess challenges, pinpoint underlying issues and devise effective solutions – enabling clients to navigate difficult situations faster, easier and cost effectively.

 Her experience includes an International MBA from the top-ranked US program, the successful scale and sale of a technology company, and experience leading global management consulting projects for companies including Colliers International and IBM Japan.

 Upon completing her International IMBA from the top-ranked US program, Gina joined an early-stage technology company in the Bay Area.
 As a shareholder, she and her partners scaled and successfully sold the company in 2006.
 Upon which, Gina was recruited into a boutique management consulting firm headquartered in London.
 She lead several global management consulting projects for international companies.
 After several years, she yearned to return to her small business roots and launched Red Zebra Coaching.

 Gina is a proud two-time cancer survivor.
 She currently lives in Marin County, California with her incredibly supportive husband, precocious daughter, and a pack of adorable rescue dogs.